 Main sponson-arm: Development update

-Considerable effort was devoted to the design of the main sponson-arm some time ago, including determining the optimal cross-sectional shape, windtunnel testing it on a tenth-scale model of the boat, and undertaking computational airflow analysis (CFD) in verification.
-Finite-element structural analysis (FEA) and related work was also done, but then we backed off to concentrate on other aspects of the boat's development.
-We've recently picked up on the sponson-arm work again, with a view to getting it built as soon as we possibly can, and to this end Mike Coulthard and Tony Maddison are busy resolving the remaining issues.
+Considerable effort was devoted to the design of the main sponson-arm some time ago, including determining the optimal cross-sectional shape, windtunnel testing it on a tenth-scale model of the boat, then undertaking computational airflow analysis (CFD) in verification.
+Finite-element structural analysis (FEA) and related work was also done, but at that point we backed away to concentrate on other aspects of the boat's development.
+We have recently picked up on the sponson-arm work again, with a view to getting it built as soon as we possibly can, and to this end Mike Coulthard and Tony Maddison are busy resolving the remaining issues.

-The main sponson-arm joins the three hulls together.
+The main sponson-arm is a critical element of the boat, in that it joins the three hulls together.
 It is a part-aluminium/part-steel structure, with bonding employed extensively in its construction.
 When completed it will be bolted to the main hull spaceframe, then the sponsons will be bolted onto each end.
 Three box-section BSI 6082-T6 aluminium spars make up the arm's primary load-bearing span.
 These will be encased in a symmetrical-section aerofoil ‘shell’ that contributes additional stiffness and strength.
 The precise shape of the aerofoil was decreed by Mike Green, our chief aerodynamicist.

-Loyal, longstanding sponsor Radshape is going to help us build the sponson-arm, but we have quite a lot of work to finish off first.
-Prior to actually manufacturing the arm, various items of hardware need to be designed and built to treat the parts.
+Loyal, longstanding sponsor Radshape is helping us build the sponson-arm, but we have quite a lot of work to finish off first.
+Prior to actually assembling the arm from the twenty or so parts that it's composed of, various items of hardware need to be designed and built to treat each individual part to prepare it for bonding.
 Meticulous preparation is everything where bonding is concerned, so special facilities are needed.
-Radshape has vast experience with bonding, as does Tony Maddison, so the skills are already in place.
+Radshape has vast experience in this field, as does Tony Maddison, so the skills are there.
+It's 'only' a matter of doing it all!

-Updates on work on the main sponson-arm will be published here as progress continues.
+Updates on work on the main sponson-arm will be published here as major milestones are reached.

 Images © QWSR Ltd.